-The agencies consulted by the Director shall have twenty (20) days to submit their report or recommendation regarding the decree project referred thereto.
-In case the agency issues a favorable recommendation, or if the Exemption Office does not receive a recommendation in the aforementioned twenty (20)-day term, the decree will be deemed to have received a favorable recommendation, and the Secretary may take the corresponding action with regards to such application.
+The agencies consulted by the Director shall have twenty (20) days to submit their report on, or recommendation for, the decree project referred thereto.
+In case the agency issues a favorable recommendation, or if the Exemption Office does not receive a recommendation within the aforementioned twenty (20)-day term, the decree shall be deemed to have received a favorable recommendation, and the Secretary may take the appropriate action with regards to such application.

-In case that any agency has an objection to the decree project referred thereto, the Exemption Office shall proceed to consider said objection, as it deems necessary, and shall notify the parties and the corresponding agencies of the administrative action or decree project review it deems pertinent.
-Once the controversy brought forward is resolved, the Director shall make the determination he/she deems pertinent and submit the case to the Secretary for his/her final consideration.
+In the event that any agency raises an objection with respect to the decree project referred thereto, the Exemption Office shall proceed to consider said objection as it deems necessary, and shall notify the parties and the agencies concerned of the administrative action or decree project review it deems pertinent.
+Once the controversy is resolved, the Director shall make the determination he deems pertinent and submit the case to the Secretary for his final consideration.

+(B) In the case of amendments to decrees approved under this Act, the term for the agencies concerned to submit a report or opinion to the Director shall be of ten (10) days.

-- (C) In the case of amendments to decrees approved under this Act, the term for the agencies concerned to submit a report or opinion to the Director shall be of fifteen (15) days. - (D) Once the reports are received or the terms to submit such reports have expired, the Director shall submit the decree project and his/her recommendation for the Secretary's consideration within the following five (5) business days. - (E) The Director may rest on the recommendations submitted by those agencies that submit reports or opinions, and may request them to supplement said reports or opinions. - (F) The Secretary shall issue a final determination in writing. - (G) In order to facilitate the administration of this Act, the Secretary may delegate to the Director the duties that, at his/her discretion, he/she deems convenient except for the duty of approving or rejecting decrees.
+(C) In the case of amendments to decrees approved under this Act, the term for the agencies concerned to submit a report or opinion to the Director shall be of fifteen (15) days.

+(D) Once the reports are received or the terms to submit such reports have expired, the Director shall submit the decree project and his/her recommendation for the Secretary's consideration within the following five (5) business days.

+(E) The Director may rest on the recommendations submitted by those agencies that submit reports or opinions, and may request them to supplement said reports or opinions.

+(F) The Secretary shall issue a final determination in writing.

+(G) In order to facilitate the administration of this Act, the Secretary may delegate to the Director the duties that, at his/her discretion, he/she deems convenient except for the duty of approving or rejecting decrees.